MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v20.md

 ## Task 13: Publish final extensions

 This step starts the second phase of the data upgrade.
 You'll publish the second version of the table migration extension and the production versions of extensions.
 The production extensions include the new versions of Microsoft System Application, Base Application extension, and customization extensions.
 The extension packages for Microsoft extensions are on the installation media (DVD).
-Customization extensions include the extension versions that you created in Task 1, not the empty versions that you created in **Task 4**.
+Customization extensions include the extension versions that you created in **Task 3**, not the empty versions that you created in **Task 4**.

 Publish extensions using the Publish-NAVApp cmdlet like you did in previous steps.